deloreyj/opencode-web/CODE-REVIEW-PLAN.md

 **Actual Impact**:
 - ✅ Removed 240+ lines of dead/duplicate code
-- ✅ Standardized 63 console statements → logger
 - ✅ Fixed 5 critical type safety issues (all `as any` and `@ts-ignore`)
 - ✅ All tests passing, type check clean, build successful
+- ✅ Kept console.log/error/warn (logger abstraction removed as it provided no value)

-**Commits**: 8 commits on `chore/phase-1-quick-wins`
+**Commits**: 7 commits on `chore/phase-1-quick-wins`

 ---